mariadb-corporation/MaxScale/pcre2/doc/html/README.txt

   If you get error messages about missing functions tgetstr, tgetent, tputs, tgetflag, or tgoto, this is the problem, and linking with the ncurses library should fix it.

+.
+There is a special option called --enable-fuzz-support for use by people who want to run fuzzing tests on PCRE2.
+At present this applies only to the 8-bit library.
+If set, it causes an extra library called libpcre2-fuzzsupport.a to be built, but not installed.
+This contains a single function called LLVMFuzzerTestOneInput() whose arguments are a pointer to a string and the length of the string.
+When called, this function tries to compile the string as a pattern, and if that succeeds, to match it.
+This is done both with no options and with some random options bits that are generated from the string.
+  Setting --enable-fuzz-support also causes a binary called pcre2fuzzcheck to be created.
+This is normally run under valgrind or used when PCRE2 is compiled with address sanitizing enabled.
+It calls the fuzzing function and outputs information about it is doing.
+The input strings are specified by
+  arguments: if an argument starts with "=" the rest of it is a literal input string.
+Otherwise, it is assumed to be a file name, and the contents of the file are the test string.

 The "configure" script builds the following files for the basic C library: